OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/service-fabric/service-fabric-rest-based-application-lifecycle-sample.md

         }

         /// <summary>
-        /// Class similar to Parameter.
+        /// Class similar tooParameter.
 Designed for use with JavaScriptSerializer.
         /// </summary>
         public class Parameter
         {